typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-type-parameters.md

 >
 > See **https://typescript-eslint.io/rules/no-unnecessary-type-parameters** for documentation.

-This rule forbids type parameters that only appear once in a function, method or class definition.
+This rule forbids type parameters that only appear once in a function, method, or class definition.

 Type parameters relate two types.
 If a generic type parameter only appears once, then it is not relating anything.
 It can usually be replaced with explicit types such as `unknown`.